 Two of the alpacas – called Pleasance and Gabriella, who was pregnant – were found dead in their shelter on Saturday (6 January).
 The following day a … Continue reading…

-The RSPCA is appealing for information after a 7ft-long Burmese python was abandoned in a box in Nottingham.
+The RSPCA is appealing for information after a dog was found stabbed to death in a garden shed in Leicester.